Assault Charges in Florida

 Public Safety Reclassification

-Florida enhances the possible penalties for the crime of assault if the victim falls into one of the following categories:
+Florida enhances the potential penalties for the crime of assault if the victim is one of the following types of public servants:

 If the victim falls into one of these categories, the assault charge if reclassified from a Second Degree Misdemeanor to a First Degree Misdemeanor.